mayankgupta-24/To-Do-List/README.md

 # To Do List Web Application

-A simple web-based To Do List app built with Django where users can manage tasks with basic CRUD operations.
+A simple web-based To Do List app built with Django where users can manage tasks with basic CRUD operations then dockerized it and make it deployment ready on IBM Cloud Code Engine.

 ---